abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ### **Universal functions**

-!!!
-Info ""
 NumPy also provides fast elementwise functions called universal functions, or **ufunc**.
 They are vectorized wrappers of simple functions.
 For example `square` returns a new `ndarray` which is a copy of the original `ndarray` except that each element is squared:

 ```py
 a = np.array([[-2.5, 3.1, 7], [10, 11, 12]])